Fiori-Tracker/fiori-tracker.github.io/docs/customer-reference-preparation.md

     === "Details"

-        We need first, last name and role in the SAP S/4HANA project and the contents of the testimonial.
+        We need the first and last name, role in the SAP S/4HANA project, and the contents of the testimonial.
 We can provide a prompt to make it super easy.

     === "Example"

-        We plan to use Fiori Tracker Suite, for our migration from Standalone Gateway to Embedded Gateway.
+        We plan to use Fiori Tracker Suite for our migration from Standalone Gateway to Embedded Gateway.
 With Fiori Tracker, we aim to identify the most important apps and those that can be deprecated, simplifying the upgrade team's workload.

         Post-migration, we will also focus on improving performance.
 Fiori Tracker will help us streamline our app portfolio, ensuring the embedded deployment runs faster and more efficiently.